Since the coronavirus outbreak began in January, a rising number of cases around the world has led to an increase in panic and concern.

 Since a measure was introduced at Sainsbury’s on 18 March, customers at the supermarket have only been able to buy a maximum of three grocery products and two of the most popular products, including toilet paper, soap and UHT milk.

-Asda announced that customers can only buy up to three items from the food, toiletries and cleaning products aisles, while Waitrose said individuals can only buy three items at a time, and only two packets of toilet paper in one go.
+Asda announced that customers can only buy up to three items from the food, toiletries and cleaning products aisles, later easing restrictions on chilled food, fruit and vegetables, while Waitrose said individuals can only buy three items at a time, and only two packets of toilet paper in one go.

 Supermarkets including Iceland, Sainsbury’s and Tesco have also introduced dedicated shopping hours for the elderly, vulnerable customers, NHS and social care workers so that they can get all the food and household supplies they need.

 So is stockpiling necessary?